 Let me back up a few years.
 Few is a relative term in this story, but it feels not that long ago that I met John and his wife June.
 They were older than me, already having a couple of small children by the time I met them, but they welcomed me into their home as though they had known me forever.
 I was quite young then, perhaps eighteen or nineteen, and looking back, it seems a bit unusual that June and I would have become good friends, but we did.
 Her husband was busy building and running a large farming and grain-drying operation, but there was always time for his June.
 When he told me how much he loved her, and the special things he liked to do for her, it would embarrass me, but his words played out in real life, and it was obvious that June had a gem of a husband.

 Awhile later I married, and my social circle became smaller.
 I didn’t see June as often as before, although we kept in touch, and John called me when their next two children were born.
 I could hear his pride beaming through the phone, and that made me happy.
-But time went on, life happened, and I take full responsibility for letting our friendship lapse.
+But time went on, life happened, and it’s probably my fault that our friendship lapsed.

 But, living in what was once a small community, still small if you’re part of certain circles, you seldom lose complete track of people.
 In the periphery of my life I was always aware of John and his farming organization, and I always heard that the same gregarious nature, which had made me feel so much at home, extended to his many employees, and the larger community.
 Our lives occasionally intersected, and the last time our paths crossed he spoke, through tears, about how much he missed his own father, even though he’d been gone for a few years.